3PU/2nd-paw/README.md

 ## Accessibility

-To increase accessibility of the website, ALT attributes have been added to all static images and hidden screenreader utilities (sr-only) to the shopping cart icon.
+To increase accessibility of the website, ALT attributes have been added to all static images and a hidden screenreader utility (sr-only) has been added to the shopping cart icon.

 <br/>

 ## Challenges

-My overall experience when creating this application was smooth and straight forward once I had a good understanding of all the concepts.
+My overall experience when creating this application was smooth and straight forward once I had a good understanding of all the concepts taught in the course.

-Two of the biggest challenges I encountered were related to the design and even though they were simplistic in nature, they proved difficult to solve.
+Two of the biggest challenges I encountered were related to the design and even though they were simplistic in nature, they provived quite a challenge.

 The first challenge was the footer which I wanted to stick to the bottom of the page at all times.
 Normally, this is easy to solve, but since I used a fullscreen and fixed background image on the index page, fixating the footer